AxelFougues/ZINC-public-resources/README.md

 - [The WIKI](https://github.com/AxelFougues/ZINC-public-resources/wiki)

 # 🧲Lodestones and ZINC
 Multiple biomagnet features on ZINC require a Lodestone these are open source, plug n' play devices I designed.
-You can get on or make one!
+You can buy one or make one!

  - [About Lodestones](https://github.com/AxelFougues/Lodestone-biomagnet-tools)